Internship vs Training in India 2026 — Are You Spending Your Summer on the Right One?

 Choose an internship when you want to explore whether a particular field or company is the right fit for you.
 Two months of real work will tell you more about a career path than two years of reading about it.

 And choose an internship when you want a shot at a full-time offer.
-As I wrote in our earlier blog — companies are far more likely to hire someone they’ve already worked with.
-Training programs don’t create that pathway.
+As I wrote in our earlier blog, companies are far more likely to hire someone they’ve already worked with.
+Training programmes don’t create that pathway.
 Internships do.

 When Should You Choose a Training Program in India 2026